Sagar160/Kaggle-Competition-Fish-Vista-dataset/README.md

 We pre-process the data by applying basic transformations to all images (as mentioned above).
 However, pre-processing is implemented with a higher probability of random processing for classes with fewer images.

 ### Data Selection Strategy
 We designed a data selection strategy for each epoch.
 For our case, we selected 3 images per class plus 2,000 random images for training and 3 images per class plus 400 random images for validation.

 For training purposes, the dataset was split into 90% training and 10% validation using a stratified splitting methodology.

 # Results
 ![image](https://github.com/user-attachments/assets/2d3c2a24-7328-43d7-ada0-e7585717ea03)

+## Technologies and Tools
+- Python
+- Pandas, NumPy
+- PyTorch
+- Scikit-learn
+- Computer Vision
+- Transfer Learning